AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/index.md

 ---
 title: Docker container architecture
-description:
+description: placeholder
 ---

-# Cloud Docker Container Architecture
+# Container Architecture

 The [`magento-cloud-docker` repository][docker-repo] contains build information to create a Docker environment with the required specifications for Adobe Commerce on cloud infrastructure.
 The build configuration creates a Docker instance with CLI and service containers required to run Adobe Commerce on cloud infrastructure in a local Docker environment.
 You can customize the Docker containers available in the repository and add more as needed.